 Guava honey mead is really known as a melomel; it's a wine with a difference.

 Let me start off by saying that whilst I've been brewing conventional mead and beer for at least thirty years, this is the first time I have tried making a melomel.
-We have a glut of guavas this year and are looking for ways to preserve the important phytonutrients in the fruit.
+We had a glut of guavas this year and were looking for ways to preserve the important phytonutrients in the fruit.

 Beekeepers are always looking for ways to use their "gleanings;" the mixed wax-cappings and honey that are a byproduct of our hobby.

-I would not go with more than half your honey from the gleanings; it's simply takes up too much room in the carboy.
+I would not go with more than half your honey from the gleanings; it simply takes up too much room in the carboy[5].

 After mixing the powder in, recheck the pH.
 I usually do my adjustments before fermentation, but have needed to do it again at racking sometimes.

 If your pH is 3 add 3.75ml Bicarb.
 If it is 5 then add 3.75 ml Tartaric acid, both in powder form.
-Stir doing your best to not letting air into the mix.
+Stir doing your best not to let air into the mixture.

 Air will start an oxidisation process, which might end up with a vinegar.
-Nice on salads but not for consuming as your evening tipple.
+It will then be nice on salads but not for consuming as your evening tipple.

-The fruit of Chinese or cherry guavas is almost all pips.
+Cherry guavas are almost all pips.
 I take it something in the seeds would detract from the melomel.
 Is that correct?
-Is using the whole fruit for the fermentation stage detrimental?
+Is using the whole fruit at the fermentation stage detrimental?

-In all fruits the pips have an oil they emit during fermentation.
-But when I gave this recipe to Jason I told him to leave them in.
-I’m not sure whether he experienced it becoming rancid.
-If you don’t go the “all hive” route it is easier to remove the fruit pulp after two weeks.
+In all fruits the pips have an oil they emit during fermentation; you could try leaving them in.
+It may become rancid.
+Going the “all hive” route it is best to put the fruit pulp in a muslin bag; remove it after two weeks.

-The fruit pulp can always be used for making jam; in a sense during fermentation it has been pickled.
+The fruit pulp can then be used for making jam; in a sense during fermentation it has been pickled.

 I use this device for creaming honey.
 Would it do, or should I make another with a shorter paddle?